alex/what-happens-when/README.rst

 - The USB circuitry of the keyboard is powered by the 5V supply provided over pin 1 from the computer's USB host controller.
+  This ensures the keyboard has the necessary power to function.

 - The keycode generated is stored by internal keyboard circuitry memory in a register called "endpoint".
+  This register acts as __temporary storage__ for the keycode, it is __NOT permanent__.

 - The host USB controller polls that "endpoint" every ~10ms (minimum value declared by the keyboard), so it gets the keycode value stored on it.
+  This polling ensures that the host controller stays up-to-date with the state of the keyboard

 - This value goes to the USB SIE (Serial Interface Engine) to be converted in one or more USB packets that follow the low-level USB protocol.